Trapping and Ground-State Cooling of a Single H$_2^+$

 We repeat the ion-loss measurement several times and calculate the survival probability $P_{\text{Surv}}(t)$ of the \HtwopBe pair after a trapping duration of $t$ as $P_{\text{Surv}}(t) = N(t) / N_{\text{tot}}$, where $N(t)$ is the number of ion-loss measurements with trapping duration larger or equal to $t$ and $N_{\text{tot}}$ is the total number of ion-loss measurements.
-We took four data sets at cryostat temperatures \SI{10}, \SI{17}, \SI{19}, and \SI{22}{\kelvin}, which are shown in Fig.~\ref{fig:H2_lifetime_data}.
+We took four data sets at cryostat temperatures of \SI{10}, \SI{17}, \SI{19}, and \SI{22}{\kelvin}, which are shown in Fig.~\ref{fig:H2_lifetime_data}.
 Estimations of the thermal conductance and heat load in our apparatus suggest that the corresponding temperature of the inner chamber housing the trap is $< \SI{5}{\kelvin}$ warmer than the measured cryostat temperature.
 At lower temperatures we observe the expected reduced chemical reaction rate, which is consistent with increased cryogenic pumping of the residual \Htwo gas.
 While ion loss is present at all temperatures and also reduces with lower cryostat temperature, it is the dominant loss channel for the \SI{10}{\kelvin} data set.
 The entire data set (all cryostat temperatures combined) contains a total of 103 events, 68 of which are chemical reactions, 24 are loss of \Htwop and 11 are loss of \BeNoSpace.
-Of the \Be loss events, seven can be directly correlated with issues of the experiment control system and \Be cooling laser.
+Of the \Be loss events, seven can be directly correlated with issues of the experiment control system and stability of the \Be cooling laser.
 The mechanism responsible for \Htwop loss remains unclear.
-In separate experiments where we block the \Be cooling laser, we observe \Htwop loss after a few seconds, while \Be stays trapped.
+In separate experiments where we block the \Be cooling laser for a certain duration, we observe \Htwop loss while \Be stays trapped.
 The uncooled trapping duration of \Htwop was a few seconds during the time the data set was acquired.
 We have observed an improvement to approximately \SI{10}{\second} since then.